 When you hear the words artificial intelligence (AI), what comes to mind?
 Robots gone rogue?
 Machines with brains?
 Will Smith in a beanie and leather jacket?

-The media and popular culture have done us a bit of a disservice over the years when it comes to AI by perpetuating the idea that we cannot control our own creations and will eventually become a society that serves technology (instead of the other way around).
-This in turn has produced false expectations and fears around gadgets, robots, and even restaurants (yes, restaurants!) that are rooted in fiction, not fact.
+Popular culture has done us a disservice over the years by perpetuating the idea that we cannot control our own creations and will eventually become a society that serves technology (instead of the other way around).
+This in turn has produced false expectations and fears around gadgets, robots, and artificial intelligence that are rooted in fiction, not fact.

 Because AI and machine learning technologies show no signs of slowing down, we need to think critically about the implications of these advancements.
-Everyday there seems to be a new article heeding the warning that robots will replace restaurant workers as they infiltrate every facet of the foodservice industry.
+Every day there seems to be new warnings that robots will replace restaurant workers as they infiltrate every facet of the foodservice industry.
 However, these claims are not only hyperbolic, they’re also impractical, grouping all restaurants under a fast-casual or fast-food umbrella.

-So which is it: man or machine?
+So which is it: human or machine?
 The good news is you don’t have to choose.

-It’s time we give the old “man versus machine” axiom a 21st century update: man plus machine.
+It’s time we give the old “man versus machine” axiom an update: human plus machine.